maca3545/da3018_vt21/story/the_story.md

 of the opportunistic kind, and without any regard for the ethical problems of turning your friends into food, Sausage suggested that Tomato offer the cab driver some of Ketchup.

+But what would the cab driver do with the offered condiment without any food to eat it with?